Previous Chapter Next Chapter

 They deserved to know more.
 They deserved the whole truth.
 And part of this trip, if the man was being honest with himself, was his own way of deciding if he should take that step or not.
 Because while they deserved the truth, they also deserved to live their lives without being dragged into the whole problems of Heretics, Seosten, and everything else.

 Yet, Al asked himself while standing on the porch of the hunting lodge with Maria and Arthur cuddling on the swing behind him, weren’t they already involved?
 Their granddaughter was a Heretic who had found out the truth about Seosten.
-Their son had somehow (assuming Al’s contacts were correct, and he believed they were) broken the Bystander Effect and figured out a lot of the truth on his own, and was even now living with the old Gabriel Prosser’s people.
+Their son had somehow (assuming Al’s contacts were correct, and he believed they were) broken the Bystander Effect and figured out a lot of the truth on his own, and was even now living with Gabriel Prosser’s people.

 Yes, they were involved.
 The only real question was how involved.
 And Al thought he knew the answer.
 The only real answer was to give them the truth and let them decide for themselves.
 It would take some effort, there were things that needed to be collected to make the spell work.
 But once he did, he could temporarily remove the Bystander Effect and tell them the truth.
 Then he would let Arthur and Maria decide if they wanted to retain that knowledge and be a part of… of all this.
 Because the truth was, it wasn’t his choice.
 It was theirs.

 For now, however, he would simply keep them safe.
 And show them as much of the world as he could.
 To that end, he raised his hand to point.
 “If you’re up to it, in the morning–”

 Then it happened.
 In mid-sentence, a rush of memories burst forth out of nowhere, an explosion of knowledge that rocked Al backward.